stanleystrawbridge/stanleystrawbridge.github.io/join.md

 We welcome motivated and curious researchers at every career stage.
 Our lab seeks individuals across the disciplinary spectrum.
-Whether your strengths lie in the theoretical, computational, or emperical approaches.
+Whether your strengths lie in theoretical, computational, or emperical approaches.
-You don’t need prior interdisciplinary experience.
+You do not need prior interdisciplinary experience.
 What matters is a willingness to engage across disciplines and grow within a collaborative environment.